-About 15 years ago, a friend who was heading to New Orleans, where I was living at the time, asked for some recommendations of what to do and where to eat for their short visit.
+About 15 years ago, a friend who was heading to New Orleans, where I was living at the time, asked for some recommendations of what to do and where to eat for her short visit.
 No stranger to excess or brazen disregard for propriety, I ended up sending her a pages-long deep dive into everything from transit to parks to sno-ball stands to fine dining that got passed around to the point where strangers were asking me to send them “my list.”
 Since I go back to visit fairly often, it’s been updated more or less constantly, which is fun.
 Digging through old e-mails to find the latest version to send someone is less fun, so at the suggestion of my wife, I’m posting it here.

 Like any such list, it is, of course, subjective and not comprehensive and thus will be debated and denounced.
 Because it’s about New Orleans, a city that’s practically its own religion, the debates and denunciations will be far more intense, which is exactly how it should be.
 I’ll continue to update it regularly, and will add some maps, Open Table links, and photos eventually.
 I’ll also try to expand the number of recommendations by visiting some new places on future visits, but as you’ll see I have my favorites that already place serious demands on my time and waistline, so I promise nothing.